Fl0W97/ci-p2-europe-quiz/README.md

 #### [JS Validator](https://codebeautify.org/jsvalidate)

+add /*jshint esversion: 6 */  in the validator to recognize variables like const, let

 #### Accessability
 I confirm that the selected colors and fonts are easy to read and accessible by using Lighthouse in devtools (Chrome).